-The goal of the fellowship would be to train future restorative justice practitioners and leaders to apply restorative justice approaches in their communities.
-Potential fellowship participants can include but is not limited to students, credible messengers, community members etc. Applicants should describe how they will identify participants for a fellowship program and how they will ensure that participants are paid for their participation in the fellowship program.
+- The goal of the fellowship would be to train future restorative justice practitioners and leaders to apply restorative justice approaches in their communities.
+Potential fellowship participants can include but is not limited to students, credible messengers, community members etc. - Applicants should describe how they will identify participants for a fellowship program and how they will ensure that participants are paid for their participation in the fellowship program. - Applicants can propose creating a fellowship that would include staff or participants of the organization. - Funding is intended to be used both to compensate fellowship participants, as well as expenses for operating the fellowship, including organization staff.